Bone Broth Benefits

 Gelatin in bone broth also directly aids in digestion by attracting digestive juices to food in the gut where it helps break down fat and protein.

-4. Nutrients to Improve Joint and Tendon Health
+4. Nutrients to Improve Joints and Tendon Health

 Bone broth contains collagen, hyaluronic acid, glucosamine and chondroitin.
 These are heavily researched, potent compounds (usually sold in nutritional supplements) for managing arthritis, inflammation and joint pain.